Costa Rica Vacation. Part 1: Where We Went.

 Guanacaste Beach Hopping

 The province of Guanacaste’s coast stretches from Papagayo Gulf to Tamarindo Beach.
 During the beach portion of our stay, we planned to just veg out on the beach several feet away from our rental property in Portrero.
 But during our dinner at Coco Loco on Flamingo Beach on the first night of our stay, we discovered not just the appetite for the innovative Costa Rican food served at this restaurant, but a yearning to explore beautiful tropical beaches around us- and our readiness to go an extra mile (or so) for it.
-We then spent 5 days exploring area beaches while never stopping to be grateful for renting a Four-Wheel Drive – higher class car than we had originally planned (to find out why – stay tuned for our upcoming article about Guanacaste Beaches).
+We then spent 5 days exploring area beaches while never stopping to be grateful for renting a Four-Wheel Drive – higher class car than we had originally planned (to find out why – read our article about Guanacaste Beaches).

 Outside of the hours of frolicking in the blue waters of the Pacific, our activities included fishing boating expeditions (fun, but no fish came home), riding the scooters and afternoon meals with ocean vistas.
 We came to love our life on the coast so much that we felt sad to leave, but the rain forest was calling!